cmhughes/latexindent.pl/documentation/sec-the-m-switch.rst

  	:caption: ``textwrap5.tex``
  	:name: lst:textwrap5

-With reference to this codeblock, the settings given in :numref:`lst:textwrap3-yaml` and :numref:`lst:textwrap4-yaml` and :numref:`lst:textwrap5-yaml` each give the same output.
+With reference to this code block, the settings given in :numref:`lst:textwrap3-yaml` and :numref:`lst:textwrap4-yaml` and :numref:`lst:textwrap5-yaml` each give the same output.